rcekan/gworld/README.md

 		}
 	}

-	fn tx_output( &mut self, output: &str, value: f32, _env: &Self::Env ) {
+	// get output from the network, match for each node in Config.outputs fn tx_output( &mut self, output: &str, value: f32, _env: &Self::Env ) {
 		match output { // may want to check with env and make sure this is a valid location to move to!
 			"MOVX" => self.x = math::tanh( value ),